Senogy/ProjectQ/README.md

 # ProjectQ
 Learning Web Dev with a little RPG
-By Senogy, bases on minigames by CobatlSnake
+Devolopped by Senogy, based on a minigame by CobaltSnake